ID

 1. Consult Neurology early

-2. Start empiric antibiotics and Acyclovir for infectious Encephalitis until definitive diagnosis
+2. Start empiric Antibiotics and Acyclovir for infectious Encephalitis until definitive diagnosis

 3. Start empiric management while awaiting lab results (which may be delayed up to 7-10 days)